 The floors were replaced in the original residence by a dark oak tree, which smoothly passes to the three walls of the extension, forming a ribbon.
 This allowed the creation of seamless integration between the old and the new.
 The attic window allows the light to fall on this transition.

-The spaces in the extension are determined by color solutions.
+Color solutions determine the spaces in the extension.
 The kitchen is finished with light joinery of oak and pale stone.
-The concrete floor helps identify the new room, and also allows the dark oak, light oak, and brown brick fireplace to co-exist in one space.
+The concrete floor helps identify the new room and also allows the dark oak, light oak, and brown brick fireplace to co-exist in one space.
 A fireplace made of brown brick is a constant link and a reminder of the brick facade of the Victorian house.
 Inside this warm and textured palette lies a house, fully automated and technologically advanced.

-This obsolete Victorian house was rebuilt and reborn, to carry out the challenge for another hundred years ahead.
+This obsolete Victorian house was rebuilt and reborn to carry out the challenge for another hundred years ahead.
 The house is fully automated and equipped with the latest technology.
 This smart automation, disguised inside natural materials.
-This created a seamless integration between the old and new interior design.
+This created a seamless integration between the old and new interior designs.

 Covered terrace with tables